Staff profile

 Teaching responsibilities

-I currently teach two modules in the MSc programme: The Psychology of Health & Wellbeing and Living with Long-term Conditions.
+I currently contribute to the following modules in the MSc programme: Clinical and Professional Skills; Psychology of Health & Wellbeing, Living with Long-term Conditions, and Empirical Research Project.

 Research interests